Is Belgrade safe for tourists?

 Safety tips for first-time visitors

-- Check local advice: Before traveling, consult the latest travel advisories from reputable sources like government websites or trusted blogs for up-to-date information on safety issues in Belgrade.
+- Check local advice: Before your trip, familiarize yourself with travel advisories from reputable sources like the Serbian Ministry of Interior or the U.S. Department of State.
+These resources provide up-to-date information on safety and security issues in Belgrade.

 Is Belgrade safe for families?